Distributed Riemannian Optimization in Geodesically Non-convex Environments: Convergence analyses

 Based on the lemmas~\ref{lemma:gradient_bound},~\ref{lemma:cost_relation}, and~\ref{lemma:consensus_bias_bound}, we are ready to prove the convergence of the cost function $J(\bw_t)$ after $t_o$ iterations to the first-order stationary point for general (geodesically $L$-smooth) g-non-convex cost functions. \begin{theorem} Under assumptions~\ref{assumption:graph}--\ref{assumption:gradient_noise}, suppose $\alpha \in (0, \frac{\zeta_2}{\zeta_1})$ and $\mu \in (0, \frac{1}{L}]$.
 The sequence $\{J(\bw_t)\}_{t\geq t_o+1}$ satisfies the following relation:

-where $t_o$ is given in \eqref{eq:sufficient_iteration}. \end{theorem} \begin{proof} See Appendix~\ref{appx:theorem:convergence}. \end{proof} Theorem~\ref{theorem:convergence} explicitly characterizes the convergence of the algorithm in~\eqref{eq:diffusion} for general geodesically smooth non-convex functions under an appropriate constant step size in a non-asymptotic manner.
-In particular, the stationary gap of the algorithm~\eqref{eq:diffusion} for any infinite number of iterations $t \geq t_o+1$ is bounded by $\calO(\alpha^2) + \calO(\alpha^2\mu^2)$, which can be made arbitrarily small by choosing small step sizes $\alpha$ and $\mu$.
+where $t_o$ is given in \eqref{eq:sufficient_iteration}. \end{theorem} \begin{proof} See Appendix~\ref{appx:theorem:convergence}. \end{proof} Theorem~\ref{theorem:convergence} explicitly characterizes the convergence of the algorithm in~\eqref{eq:diffusion} for general geodesically smooth non-convex functions under an appropriate constant step size in a non-asymptotic manner. \cred{Theorem~\ref{theorem:convergence} captures the trade-off that smaller values of $\mu$ improve the asymptotic accuracy of the algorithm, while larger values of $\mu$ accelerate the transient convergence.} In particular, the stationary gap of the algorithm~\eqref{eq:diffusion} for any infinite number of iterations \cred{$T\to \infty$} is bounded by $\calO(\alpha^2) + \calO(\alpha^2\mu^2)$, which can be made relatively small by choosing small step sizes $\alpha$ and $\mu$.